Skip to main content

 • GH_PAT_SECRETS_SYNC_ACTION (the PAT the workflow uses): 90 days, aligned with GitHub’s fine-grained PAT default.

-• Doppler service tokens (e.g. GH_ACTION_DOPPLER_IAC_CONF_MGMT): 90 days, aligned with PAT.
+• Doppler service tokens (the DOPPLER_TOKEN distributed to infra repos): 90 days, aligned with PAT.

 • GitHub App private keys: annually or on suspected compromise.